 The AMETEK Board has fixed the close of business on June 25, 1997 as the AMETEK Record Date.
 Only the holders of record of the outstanding shares of AMETEK Common Stock on the AMETEK Record Date will be entitled to notice of, and to vote at, the AMETEK Special Meeting and any adjournments or postponements thereof.
-At the AMETEK Record Date, 32,925,601 shares of AMETEK Common Stock were outstanding and entitled to vote.
-There were, in addition, 1,282,494 issued shares held by AMETEK in its treasury which, while so held, cannot be voted.
-The presence, in person or by proxy, of a majority of the aggregate number of shares of AMETEK Common Stock outstanding and entitled to vote standing and entitled to vote.
-AMETEK Record Date is necessary to constitute a quorum at the AMETEK Special Meeting.
+At the AMETEK Record Date, shares of AMETEK Common Stock were outstanding and entitled to vote.
+There were, in addition, issued shares held by AMETEK in its treasury which, while so held, cannot be voted.
+The presence, in person or by proxy, of a majority of the aggregate number of shares of AMETEK Common Stock outstanding and entitled to vote on the AMETEK Record Date is necessary to constitute a quorum at the AMETEK Special Meeting.